1. HOME(日本語)

 10) Greenhouse gas (GHG) reduction effect

 As we mentioned for each item, we have incorporated a variety of development technologies into “ItoP” in the pursuit of energy savings, including weight reduction.
-Professor Hirao et al of Tokyo University conducted an inventory analysis of “ItoP” which showed a 13.7% reduction in GHG emissions after 100,000km, including the manufacturing process, when compared with vehicles with conventional engines, and a potential for 11.4% reduction when compared with "ItoP" created using conventional materials such as steel and glass (Figure 15).
+Professor Hirao et al. of Tokyo University conducted an inventory analysis of “ItoP” which showed a 13.7% reduction in GHG emissions after 100,000km, including the manufacturing process, when compared with vehicles with conventional engines, and a potential for 11.4% reduction when compared with "ItoP" created using conventional materials such as steel and glass (Figure 15).
 The factors for the reduction of GHG emissions include improvement in fuel efficiency owing to weight reduction, reduction in necessary battery capacity, and the synergistic effect of using fuel-efficient tires.

 Greenhouse gas (GHG) reduction effect